NoorA0/MealPlanner/README.md

 ## Windows

-1. Download your appropriate release version, open the zip file, and extract the folder to your preferred location.
+1. Download your appropriate release version, create a folder and place the executable file inside of it.

 2. Run MealPlanner.exe

 ## Mac/Linux

-1. Download your appropriate release version, open the zip file, and extract the folder to your preferred location.
+1. Download your appropriate release version, create a folder and place MealPlanner inside of it.

 2. Run MealPlanner using a terminal.
-(On Linux: right click MealPlanner and select "open terminal here", then type `./MealPlanner`)
+(On Linux: right click the folder and select "open terminal here", then type `./MealPlanner`)

 As I don't have a Mac to test on, the instructions may differ slightly, but should be very similar.